 There are lots of ways to make paper snowflakes, and my favorite tutorial for easy, good looking snowflakes can be found by Maya over at Maya Made.
 This also happens to be a favorite blog of mine, and you’ll probably enjoy getting lost in the images of her gorgeous farmhouse and handmade loveliness.

-We used a pack of precut tissue circles like these from Discount School Supply, but any tissue paper or other thin paper will work equally well.
+We used a pack of precut tissue circles like these, but any tissue paper or other thin paper will work equally well.

 Step 2: Lay them out over a sheet of card stock